dadamachines/website/_products/automat-controller.md

 first_loop: true
 ---

-**The automat toolkit is a plug & play MIDI-controller and accessories kit that allows anyone to build awesome music machines using the real world as their instrument.**
+**The automat controller is currently not available without power supply and solenoids.
+Please check for complete toolkits.**

 The automat controller comes with: